ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 opposition's End Zone, regardless of which player is holding the ball (if any), is the winner.
-What this means is that players should count up the number of squares between the square the ball is in and their opponent\'s End Zone by the shortest route possible.
+What this means is that players should count up the number of squares between the square the ball is in and their opponent's End Zone by the shortest route possible.
 The player that has the lowest number of squares between the ball and

-the opposition team\'s End Zone is the winner.
+the opposition team's End Zone is the winner.
 In the rare case that this is also the same, then the game is a draw - the teams were simply too well-matched to separate!